 While last year in lockdown parents were flocking online to find nice jigsaw puzzles with natural scenes, animals, castles, etc. for their kids, this year a growing trend is getting family members and close friends puzzles with collages of family images as unique Christmas photo gifts.
 Young kids, in particular, will really enjoy putting together puzzles with the face of kids about their age, or newborns they have just met.

 Disclosure: This blog post contains some affiliate links.
-If you click on them and make purchases, they generate revenue for this blog at no additional cost to you.
-I am a Zazzle Associate and designer, and I earn commissions when you buy products through my referral links.
+I am a Zazzle Associate and designer, and I earn commissions when you buy products through my referral links, at no additional cost to you.
 All affiliate links on this blog are identified as such.
 Here’s my Full Disclosure.